 Back up files across regions

 A backup vault is a repository where HBR stores backup data in the cloud.
-To implement disaster recovery, you can create a remote mirror vault for a backup vault and back up data in the backup vault to the mirror vault.
+To implement disaster recovery, you can create a remote mirror vault for a backup vault and back up data from the same backup vault to the mirror vault.